-Executive Information As of December 31, 2022, the Company has executives with knowledge and experience in management, including:
+Executive Information As of December 31, 2023, the Company has executives with knowledge and experience in management, including:

 Name Title 1.
-Ms. Nuntawan Suwandej Chief Executive Officer, Acting Chief Operating Officer and Acting, Chief Human Resources Officer 2.
-Mr.Vanchai Srisuchon Chief Financeial Officers 3.
-Mr. Viroj Sukpitak Chief Commercial Officer 4.
-Mr. Thiti Rattamany Chief Commercial Officer 5.
-Mr. Theerawat Preechawipat Chief of Staff (Investment and Strategy)
+Ms. Nuntawan Suwandej Chief Executive Officer, Acting Chief Operating Officer , Acting Chief Human Resources Officer and Acting Chief Commercial Offier 2.
+Mr.Vanchai Srisuchon Chief Financial Officers 3.
+Mr. Theerawat Preechawipat Chief of Staff (Investment and Strategy) 4.Mr.
+Thiti Rattamany1 Chief Commercial Officer

-- 1) Mr. Viroj Sukpitak was appointed to the position.
-Chief Business Development Officer effective April 27, 2022 and resignation effective June 30, 2022 - 2) Mr. Thiti Rattamany was appointed to the position.
-Chief Business Development Officer effective 27 April 2022 and changed to Chief Commercial Officer effective 1 January 2023 - 3) Mr. Theerawat Preechavipat was appointed to the position.
-Chief Strategy and Data Analytics Officer Effective April 27, 2022 - \ According to the definition of the capital of the announcement of the market announcement at TAT 23/2551, the subject matter is required to be revised, especially the 3/1 section that recites the scriptures and will come back..
+Note 1 Mr. Thiti Rattamany was appointed to the position.
+Chief Commercial Officer effective 1 January 2023 and resigned 1 November 2023

+- According to the definition of the capital of the announcement of the market announcement at TAT 23/2551, the subject matter is required to be revised, especially the 3/1 section that recites the scriptures and will come back..
 1992 Amended with reference to mindfulness and reverse (No. 4) B.E.
-2551 - \\ Executive means the manager or the person holding the first four management positions after the manager down.
+2551 - Executive means the manager or the person holding the first four management positions after the manager down.
 Every person holding a position equivalent to a person holding a fourth executive level position and shall include persons holding an executive position in the accounting or finance line at the level of departmental manager or higher or equivalent.
-Details of the executives appear in Attachment 1
+Details of the executives appear in Attachment 1.